Murder of Tammy Alexander: In the media

 In the decades she remained unidentified, the case received national attention.
 It was featured on such television shows as America's Most Wanted.
+In August of 2024, the podcast Method & Madness produced an episode on the case with the assistance of the Livingston County Sheriff's Department.
 After her discovery, two news organizations in Rochester, New York, partnered to produce a multi-part podcast in May 2016 detailing Alexander's murder and the ongoing investigation called Finding Tammy Jo.
-It was hosted by reporters Veronica Volk from WXXI News and Gary Craig from The Democrat and Chronicle, who spent a year co-reporting on the case.
+It was hosted by reporters Veronica Volk from WXXI News and Gary Craig from the Democrat and Chronicle, who spent a year co-reporting on the case.
 They had interviewed potential witnesses, law enforcement, and Alexander's family and friends.